 All classes begin promptly at 7:30 a.m.
 All children are expected to be in their classroom seat when the bell rings at 8:00.
 Any scholars who are not in the classroom at 8:00 are tardy.
-If your scholar arrives at 8:00 a.m., the responsible adult must park (in a parking place,) check in at the office, secure a tardy pass, and walk your child into their classroom.
-The adult must deliver the tardy notice to the scholar's teacher, ensuring that the child has been delivered to their respective classroom safely.

-Unexcused tardies are detrimental to the scholar's progress and will subject them to disciplinary action as well.
+If your scholar arrives at 8:00 a.m., the responsible adult must park (in a parking place,) check in at the office, and secure a tardy pass.
+The student will be Unexcused tardies are detrimental to the scholar's progress and will subject them to disciplinary action as well.
 Excused tardiness (doctor's appointments, court orders) must be accompanied by a note from the doctor's office or the courts.
 Parents of scholars who have 10 unexcused tardies will be referred to the School Social Worker.
 Continued tardiness could result in possible court action.
 Excessive tardies (more than four) will affect perfect attendance.